PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 allow 10.0.2.2/32
 ```

-Explanations:
+If you are confused about what this configuration is doing, here are some quick explanations:

-We get our time from 4 different sources:
+* We get our time from 4 different sources:

 `
 server time.cloudflare.com iburst nts